Epiphany (Wednesday, 06 January 2016)

 What would you think if foreigners - total strangers - came up to you from seemingly out of nowhere?
 Rich ones, to be sure -- top officials from some nations out east where they go around obeying stars and doing other strange things that a good Jew knows better than to do.
-It's not every day that folks in such a splendid wardrobe come to Bethlehem, and when they do they seek the fanciest digs in town to hang out in.
+It's not every day that folks in such a splendid wardrobe come to Bethlehem, and when they do they seek the fanciest digs nearby to hang out in.
 So what brings them here?
 And what is their interest in your baby?
 To buy him?
 Steal him?
 Kill him?
 To report to Herod about him (and we all know what kind of a wacko Herod can be)?
 One of them goes into his robe -- is he pulling out a... a... knife??

 Whew...
 It's a container, full of -- precious incense!
 And he's giving it for your baby !!!
 And what's this?
 Another guy is pulling out of his traveling case... gold !
 They're giving your baby the royal treatment -- quite literally -- the gifts they give to new kings and heirs to the throne !